 - Would a reasonable person in the same situation as you have noticed and avoided the hazard over which you slipped, tripped or fell?

-If you sustain serious injuries in a New York or New Jersey slip-and-fall accident, come to Judd Shaw Injury Law™.
+If you sustain serious injuries in a New Jersey slip-and-fall accident, come to Judd Shaw Injury Law™.
 As our name implies, we are a premier personal injury law firm.
-Our lawyers are deeply experienced in injury law and handle all types of personal injury cases, including those caused by slips and falls.
+Our slip and fall lawyers are deeply experienced in injury law and handle all types of personal injury cases, including those caused by slips and falls, like premises liability.

-If you or someone you love was hurt on a property or in a business, call 1-866-909-6894 or contact our New Jersey and New York injury lawyers anytime, day or night.
-We want to help.
+If you or someone you love was hurt on a property or in a business, call 1-866-909-6894 or contact our New Jersey slip and fall lawyers anytime, day or night.
+Our New Jersey legal team wants to help.